 Strategically prepare with case studies and theory

 Studying for an essay-based exam isn’t quite like studying for a multiple choice test.
 While both have their challenges, writing essays when you have a limited amount of time requires you to do a lot of active preparation beforehand.

 1. Use the review sheets to study efficiently

 Most courses I’ve taken with essay-based exams have also provided a review sheet with topics and information about the exam beforehand.

 This means that you often don’t have to review the entire course in depth to do well.
 If the professor gives you a list of say, 15 topics, and you know that there’s going to be 5 essay questions on the test, and you only need to write 3 essays in total, you can do a bit of math to figure out how many topics you’ll need to study to be prepared.

 Each essay question will probably require knowledge of more than just one topic in the course, but strategically focusing your studying can make you better prepared for the questions you’ll actually answer on the exam.

 2. Focus on flexible case studies

-In courses like political science and history, I like to spend a good portion of my prep time reviewing case studies that can be adapted for a number of essay topics.
+In courses like political science and history, I liked to spend a good portion of my prep time reviewing case studies that can be adapted for a number of essay topics.
 Prepare at least 3 or 4 case studies for each essay, with some backup.

 You can use these in different combinations depending on the essay question—you won’t have time to go extremely in-depth in the essay, but make sure you know the main points and how the case study relates to the theory of the course.